Brembo: Products

 Brembo specializes in performance braking systems and components as well as conducting research on braking systems.
 Brembo sells over 1,300 products worldwide and is known for their aftermarket automotive brake components, including calipers, drums, rotors, and brake lines.
 Brembo owns the foundries that produce their initial materials and supply the manufacturing plants.
 In all other markets, the company controls the entire production system—from raw materials through distribution.
 The company holds QS9000 and ISO 9001 certifications.

 Motorsport

-A variety of Formula One teams, including Ferrari, use Brembo brakes.
-Brembo also supplies the majority of MotoGP teams; the Gresini squad used Nissin brakes during the 2014 season.
+Brembo is the braking systems provider for Formula One.
+Brembo also supplies the majority of MotoGP teams; the Gresini squad used Nissin brakes during the 2014 season and later Brembo returned again as a single brake package partner and supplier in MotoGP by 2016.
 Brembo was also an official brake supplier for the IndyCar Series from the 2012 season until the 2016 season; during the 2017 season, Brembo supplied calipers only.
 During the next season, Brembo supplied entire braking systems to all Spark Racing Technology Gen2 cars in Formula E.

 Since 2005, Brembo has been an official brake caliper supplier for the GP2 Series and the FIA Formula 2 Championship.
 Since 2010, Brembo has been an official whole brake supplier for the GP3 Series and the FIA Formula 3 Championship.
 Brembo is the exclusive supplier of braking systems for the MotoE World Cup.

-AP Racing brakes are currently used on GT500-class cars in the Super GT series as well as cars competing in the DTM.
-Brembo is the official brake supplier for the Supercars Championship.